wiyantoeric/wiyantoeric/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Flutter Framework and UI/UX Design
+I'm a Informatics Student at Universitas Bunda Mulia and currently learning Flutter and UI/UX Design.
-- 📫 Reach me on twitter [@eric_w91](https://twitter.com/eric_w91)
+📫 Reach me on twitter [@eric_w91](https://twitter.com/eric_w91)
 <!--
 **wiyantoeric/wiyantoeric** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.